 The Festa de São João (Festival of St John the Baptist) in Porto is not for the faint-hearted.
 It is loud, brash and slightly insane.
 Imagine New Year’s Eve after 10 double espressos.
 The São João celebrations are part of the Popular Saints celebrations that take place in various regions of Portugal in June: namely, the Festival of St Anthony, which is celebrated in Lisbon on 12th-13th June; the Festival of St John, which is celebrated in Porto and Braga on 23rd-24th June; and the Festival of St Peter, which is celebrated in various cities, such as Póvoa de Varzim, Sintra, Montijo and Évora on 28th-29th June.
 All the festivals have links to pagan summer solstice celebrations and certain customs from pagan times still exist, such as jumping over bonfires and giving friends, family or a girlfriend/boyfriend a plant.
 In Porto, the Festa de São João also has something unique to Porto, the tradition of hitting people on the head with a martelinho (a toy plastic hammer).
 Originally people would carry a tall plant called elephant garlic (also known as wild leek), which has a large flower, and hit people with that, but some enterprising businessman in the 1970s came up with the idea of introducing soft, squeaky, plastic hammers for the festival and the idea caught on.

 The main celebrations are held on the evening of 23rd June, but São João events start occurring in the city over a month before, including concerts, street entertainment, and events for children.
 We were lucky enough to be in Porto in the week leading up to the big night and there was a sense of anticipation in the air.
 On every street there was bunting and other decorations.
-In shop windows, on café tables, and on market stalls were the ubiquitous manjericos, pots of a basil-like herb with quadras, four-line verses, stuck in them.
+In shop windows, on café tables, and on market stalls were the ubiquitous manjericos, pots of bush basil with quadras, four-line verses, stuck in them.
 (The Porto-based newspaper, O Jornal de Notícias, holds an annual quadras-writing competition in June which is very popular and gets around 5000 entries.)
 Walking around the streets of Porto on our first day we came across a full-size rotating ball of martelinhos in Largo de São Domingos, part art installation, part fairground ride and very popular with young and old alike.
 One afternoon we came across a group of people in traditional costume who started playing traditional music and dancing on a street corner.
 The joy of it was they seemed to be performing for their own pleasure, not for applause or for money from the passers-by.
+We were also lucky enough to see the rusgas (revels), a singing and dancing parade performed by groups from various districts of Porto who compete against each other.
+They can choose their own theme, which should include references to the traditions of the city and they are judged on music, choreography, costume, props and scenery.
+As a friend from Porto told me, they are reminiscent of the Lisbon marchas populares, but are a lot less sophisticated.

 These small events are like appetizers before the main day, which starts early in the morning of the 23rd with people setting up martelinho stalls all over the city.
 Often the ‘stall’ is just a sheet on the ground with a random selection of plastic hammers on it.
 Along with the martelinho stalls are the plethora of Superbock stalls along the riverfront on both sides of the river.
 This is where everyone will be congregating later in the night to watch the fireworks and they will be in need of liquid refreshment in the form of one of Portugal’s most popular beers, Superbock, who, judging by the number of advertisements around the city, seem to have a monopoly on the event.
 Also along the riverfront, from lunchtime onwards, is the distinctive smell (and smoke) of sardines being grilled.
 Added to that are the stalls roasting meat on spits, others selling traditional cakes, biscuits and sweets, and others selling farturas and churros (fried dough snacks), candy floss and popcorn, and we realised that we didn’t need to worry about where to have dinner that evening.
 All this is accompanied by loud Portuguese party music dedicated to the popular saints.
 One song in particular, called ‘São João Bonito‘ (‘Lovely Saint John’), sung with gusto by Lenita Gentil, got stuck in my head, with its chorus: